kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Verify the information you entered then select **Create**.

 1. If you don’t see the new workspace listed, select **Refresh**, then select newly created workspace **SC900-LogAnalytics-workspace (1)** and click on **Add (2)**.

+1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display., including that the Microsoft Sentinel free trial is activated.
+Select **OK**  Note the three steps listed on the Get started page.

+1. Keep this page open, as you will use it in the next task.

   | Setting | Action |
   | -- | -- |